PRAMOTH-S/Ai-plays/Presentation air clicker/README.md

-# 🎭 AI-Powered Presentation Air Clicke
+# 🎭 AI-Powered Presentation Air Clicker.

 <p align="center">
   Control your presentations using **hand gestures in mid-air**.